-These Romanian pretzels or covrigei are one of the most popular Romanian snacks.
-Cheesy, crunchy, and addictive pastry.
+These Romanian pretzels, or covrigei, are one of the most popular Romanian snacks.
+They are a cheesy, crunchy, and addictive pastry.

 The covrigei or saratele were some of my favorite treats during my childhood.
-Well, they still are, I just don't get them that often anymore.
-My grandmother used to make them every year for Christmas and Easter and I remember helping her cut the dough and placing the pretzels on the baking sheet, brushing them with egg and sprinkling them with the caraway seeds.
+Well, they still are; I just don't get them that often anymore.
+My grandmother used to make them every year for Christmas and Easter, and I remember helping her cut the dough, placing the pretzels on the baking sheet, brushing them with egg, and sprinkling them with the caraway seeds.

-She stopped as she got older and for a while we used to get some from her sister, but that stopped as well at one point.
-Luckily we were able to buy them at the baker's as well.
+She stopped as she got older, and we used to get some from her sister for a while, but that also stopped at one point.
+Luckily, we could buy them at the baker's as well.
 They were never as good as the homemade ones, but still delicious.

 What are covrigei?

-The Romanian pretzels are the original, I suppose, but you will need a special form to cut them.
-Saratele are cut into sticks, they are just as delicious as the pretzels, they only look different.
-And they are much quicker to make, just roll the dough and cut it into regular strips.
+I suppose the Romanian pretzels are the original, but you will need a special form to cut them.
+Saratele, cut into sticks, are just as delicious as the pretzels - they only look different.
+And they are much quicker to make - just roll the dough and cut it into regular strips.

 What do you need?

-If you are making covrigei, the first thing you will need is a small pretzel cutter (Amazon affiliate link).
+If you make covrigei, you will first need a small pretzel cutter (the Amazon affiliate link opens in a new tab).

-- Traditionally, the covrigei or saratele are sprinkled with caraway seeds.
+Seeds: Traditionally, the covrigei or saratele are sprinkled with caraway seeds (the Amazon affiliate link opens in a new tab).
 For me, there is no better option.
+However, you can also use sesame or nigella seeds.
+(All Amazon affiliate links open in new tabs)

-Other ingredients: flour, baking powder, salt, unsalted butter, eggs.
+Other ingredients are flour, baking powder, salt, unsalted butter, and eggs.

-- Divide the cheese pastry into several portion and keep the ones you are not using wrapped in cling film and refrigerated.
+- Divide the cheese pastry into several portions, wrapping the ones you are not using in cling film and refrigerating them.

 - Roll the dough about 3 or 4 mm/ 0.12 – 0.15 inches thick on a lightly floured surface.